 Don’t let the pile dry out completely, or it will not “cook.”
 Turning it to aerate will also hasten decomposition, but things will rot eventually if not turned.

 Spot cleaning keeps the plants happy and makes thing so pretty!
-And, of course, physically active gardening is great exercise for you, too!
+And, of course, physically active gardening is great exercise for body and mind.

 On using this list in your garden: These gardening chores are based on my Zone 6a location; adjust accordingly.
 Zone map.